 In most cases, the doctor prescribes anti-inflammatory drugs, icing, and rest.
 While this method achieves some relief, as soon as the person goes back to the aggravating activity, the injury flares up.
 This cycle could eventually cause chronic elbow tendonitis.

 If you are suffering from chronic elbow tendonitis, I strongly advise you to check the work of Dr. Sarno.
-He is famous for his work on chronic back pain, but the same principles are relevant even for elbow overuse injuries.
+He is famous for his ideas on chronic back pain, but the same principles are relevant even for elbow overuse injuries.

 In a nutshell, his idea is that very often chronic pain is caused by emotional problems rather than physical anomalies.
 According to him, the body uses physical pain to distract the brain from the emotional burden it has to face.